PumpkinDB/PumpkinDB/doc/script/DEF.md

 [EmptyStack](./errors/EmptyStack.md) error if there are less than two items on the stack.

-It will error if the format of the word is incorrect
+It will error if the format of the instruction is incorrect

-It may error if this word is a built-in word that was previously defined.
+It may error if this instruction is a built-in instruction that was previously defined.

 ## Tests